lalyos/quickstart-drupal/README.md

 # quickstart-drupal

+## create.sh

+I've created a helper script, out of frustration of repeatedly failig to use a clodformation template with lot of parameters.

+When you are using the aws console, you get a final error message, but you have to start it over ...

+These are the steps by the script:
+- first issues `create-stack` without parameters
+- parses the error message and lists all missing params
+- generates a `.profile` for all params with `export pramx=` with missing values
+- you just have to fill that single `.profile`
+- finally it executes: `aws cloudformation create-stack` with all the parameters substituted from `.profile`

 ## Drupal on the AWS Cloud

 This Quick Start deploys a highly available Drupal architecture on the Amazon Web Services (AWS) Cloud.